semsem1313/movie-recommender-system/README.md

 # 🎬 Movie Recommendation System

-A content-based movie recommender that suggests similar films based on genre, cast, crew, and plot keywords — built with Python, scikit-learn, and Streamlit.
+A content-based movie recommender that suggests similar films based on genre, cast, crew, and plot keywords.
+This was built with Python, scikit-learn, and Streamlit.

 **Live Demo →** `https://your-app-name.streamlit.app` *(update this after deploying)*